 - Use the Default values for new products to, well, set default values for new products created in this group.
 You can set a default Manufacturer, VAT group, and/or Stock state.
 You can force the default value onto existing products by using the green checkmark.
 This has to be done separately for each Ecommerce language.

-Finally, you can fine-tune which facets should be active when showing this product group in frontend (Figure 6.3).
+You can also fine-tune which facets should be active when showing this product group in frontend (Figure 6.3).

 - See which shop and product group(s) (if any) this group is located under

 - Enable or disable inheriting product category fields from each parent groups

 - Set a parent group as the primary parent group for URL generation purposes